Links

 );

-Understanding the component and defining the scope (where it's going to live)
+1. Understanding the component and defining the scope

 How do I know my component should be part of the Fuselage library?